ViniciusCaetanoSantana/analyzing-cancellations/README.md

 <br>

-Using the plotly library I printed graphics that show us alot of departaments, and how it went based on cancellations rate
+Using the plotly library I printed graphics that show us a lot of departaments, and how it went based on cancellations rate